SadEagle/system_conf/README.md

 ## Dotfiles

-Arch Linux setup with mostly all installed libraries by hands.
-Installation process was written in setup.sh.
+Arch Linux setup
-But this script doesnt tested.
-Recommend use this code only for inspiration.
+This setup not ready and use by myself for management and transfer between PC (not yet).
+Dont recommend use it at all.

-Setup:
+Current setup:
-- Place files from this repo into `~`
+- Move all files from repo into `~` folder
-- Run setup.sh scrip that will install all libraries
+- Run `setup.sh` that will install all libraries I use